-- Redbridge is estimated to have a population of 310,300 as the 2021 Census.
-This is expected to continue to rise with the Elizabeth line bringing residents to Ilford and surrounding neighbourhoods. - Redbridge has the third most diverse community in London with 60.7% of the population from Black, Asian and Minority Ethnic (BAME) groups and over 90 languages spoken. - Redbridge has become less deprived between 2015 to 2019, in comparison to the rest of the country, ranking 11th out of 32 boroughs for overall deprivation and 5th best for an increase in rank out the last four years for overall deprivation. - Redbridge is one of London's greenest boroughs with more than 35 parks, playgrounds and other open spaces to enjoy.
-Six parks have attained the prestigious Green Flag Award.
+- Redbridge is estimated to have a population of 310,261 as per the 2021 Census^{1.} This is expected to continue to rise with the Elizabeth line bringing residents to Ilford and surrounding neighbourhoods. - Redbridge has the third most diverse community in London2 with 65.2% of the population from Black, Asian and Minority Ethnic (BAME) groups3 with 86 main languages spoken4. - Redbridge has become less deprived between 2015 to 20195, in comparison to the rest of the country, ranking 11th out of 32 boroughs for overall deprivation and 5th best for an increase in rank out the last four years for overall deprivation. - Redbridge is one of London's greenest boroughs with more than 35 parks, playgrounds and other open spaces to enjoy.
+Six parks have attained the prestigious Green Flag Award6.